esmesh/east-house-intro-programming/topics/GettingStarted.md

 ## Accessing the workshop resources
 1. Log into a lab computer using the account info on the whiteboard.
-2. Open the Chrome web browser using the `East House 2023` shortcut on the desktop
+2. Open the Chrome web browser using the `East House` shortcut on the desktop
     - This opens the workshop website: <a href="https://esmesh.github.io/east-house-intro-programming/" target="_blank">https://esmesh.github.io/east-house-intro-programming/</a>

 ## Using the online p5.js editor